Old Law Tenement: Design

-Stylistically, Old Law Tenements are unique and conspicuous.
-Though each uniformly occupies a twenty-five-foot lot just like the pre-Old Law tenement, the Old Law facade – with its fanciful sandstone human and animal gargoyles (sometimes in full figure), its terracotta filigree of no apparent historical precedent, its occasional design aberrations (e.g., dwarf columns), and its often varicolored brick – departs radically from the plain, dignified simplicity of the unassuming and largely unornamented older structures.
+Stylistically, Old Law Tenements are conspicuous.
+Though each uniformly occupies a lot 25 ft in width, just like the pre-Old Law tenement, the Old Law façade – with its sandstone human and animal gargoyles (sometimes in full figure), its terracotta filigree of no apparent historical precedent, its occasional design aberrations (e.g., dwarf columns), and its often varicolored brick – departs from the plain simplicity of the largely unornamented older structures.
 Later in the Old Law period, the ornaments settle into a Queen Anne style, as the human representational forms gradually disappear into the more abstract extravagance of the following Beaux Arts style.

-The symmetrical floor plan of the typical Old Law Tenement included four virtually identical apartments per floor.
-Three rooms each with a railroad layout, two of which shared an interior window that allowed light to reach the inner room.
+The symmetrical floor plan of the typical Old Law Tenement located on a 25 by 100 ft lot included four similarly shaped apartments per floor, with either three or four rooms per unit in a railroad layout, two of which shared an interior window that allowed light to reach the inner room.
+A six-story structure could have 300 residents living in the building's 84 units.
 The entrance opened to the kitchen containing a bathtub that had a lid that could be lowered to form a working surface, alongside a sink opposite a wood-burning stove feeding into a flue.
 An icebox completed the appliances.
 Tenants usually placed a table and chairs at the angled window at the end of the narrow airshaft.
 Most people constructed a shelf at the kitchen window that hung out into the airshaft.
 During winter, food could be stored there and refrigerated without the expense of buying ice.
-Two toilets, cramped water closets were located on the landing in the hallway for common use.
+Two toilets, cramped water closets, were located on the landing in the hallway for common use.